-The construction of phase one started in 2014 and its commercial operation is expected in 2016.
-The other two phases are expected to be commissioned in 2017 and 2018.
+The construction of phase one started in 2014 and its commercial operation started in March 2017.
+The other two phases are expected to be commissioned in the second half of 2017, and 2018.

-The other banks involved in the financing include Asian Development Bank (ADB), Bank of Tokyo-Mitsubishi UFJ, ING Bank, Societe Generale, Sumitomo Mitsui Banking Corporation, Mizuho Bank and National Australia Bank.
+The other banks involved in the financing include Asian Development Bank (ADB), Bank of Tokyo-Mitsubishi UFJ, ING Bank, Societe Generale, Sumitomo Mitsui Banking Corporation, Mizuho Bank, and National Australia Bank.

 Sarulla plant make-up